rlindooren/grpc-distributed-tracing-example/README.md

 When another gRPC service is called from within asynchronously executed code then we need to somehow pass the earlier captured span to this next service.
-This is possible by setting it as the active span on the thread that makes the call to next service.
+This is possible by setting it as the active span on the thread that executes the asynchronous code making the call to next service.

 ```java
 private Future<Double> getPriceForProduct(final String productId, final Span span) {